supabase/supavisor/README.md

 Because the count of Postgres connections is constrained only one tenant connection pool shoud be alive in a Supavisor cluster.
 In the case of two simlutaneous client connections starting a pool, as the pool process IDs are distributed across the cluster, eventually one of those pools is gracefully shutdown.

-The dynamic nature of tenant database connection pools gives enables high availability in the event of node outages.
-The pool processes are monitored by each node.
+The dynamic nature of tenant database connection pools enables high availability in the event of node outages.
+Pool processes are monitored by each node.
 If a node goes down that process ID is removed from the cluster.
 Tenant clients will then start a new pool automatically as they reconnect to the cluster.

 This design enables blue-green or rolling deployments as upgrades require.
 A single VPC / multiple availability zone topology is possible and can provide for greater redundancy when load balancing queries across read replicas is supported ([todo](#future-work)).